schmittjoh/JMSJobQueueBundle/Resources/doc/installation.rst

         // ...
     );

-Now use the ``vendors`` script to clone the newly added repositories into your project:

-.. code-block :: bash

-    php bin/vendors install

 Setting Up supervisord
 ======================
 For this bundle to work, you have to make sure that one (and only one)